i11g/Asynchronous-Programming-and-Testing/README.md

 * [License](#license)

 ## General Information
-The repo contains my solutions to number of tasks and problems related to
+The repo contains my solutions to number of tasks and problems related to:
  * AJAX Requests and Use the fetch API to get data;
  * Asynchronous Programming;
  * Promises Deep Dive;
  * Async/Await;
 ## Technologies Used
 - JS ES6
 ## Acknowledgements